 1. Signed and dated CGS-MSFSS application form

 Each agency has its own application form and instructions, and care should be taken to ensure that the appropriate form is used.
 Please obtain the application form from the website of the funding agency from which you received your CGS award.
 For example, an NSERC award holder (CGSM, Doctoral, Vanier) would apply for the MSFSS via NSERC.

 Note: The budget proposal is a part of the application form.

-- outline of proposed research while abroad (maximum two pages), including:
+2. Outline of proposed research (maximum two pages)

 Please obtain the required form(s) from the appropriate funding agency website:

 Normally, two competitions will be held each year: one in the spring and one in early fall.
-The Faculty of Graduate and Postdoctoral Studies will oversee the university-wide competition that will select nominees for NSERC and SSHRC.
-Applications will be reviewed and ranked by a committee composed of UBC faculty.
-The committee will select which applications are forwarded to the national funding agencies.
+The Faculty of Graduate and Postdoctoral Studies will oversee the university-wide competition.